Get Started with YINI

 π‘ This guide focuses on working with YINI via the terminal (CLI).
 There are other tools available as well.

 Welcome!
-This guide helps you create your first working .yini file in just a few minutes.
+This guide helps you create your first working .yini file in under 2 minutes.
 Learn how to install and use YINI from the terminal or command line (CLI).

 Ways to get started with YINI